JeffersonLab/epics2kafka/README.md

 ```
 **Note**: Confluent Schema Registry backed converters require a schema registry server specified with an additional option: __value.converter.schema.registry.url__

-**Note**: Output topics use channel name as key (String key SCHEMA).
-This is especially useful when using a shared output topic, and is necessary for topic compaction.
+**Note**: Output topics use channel name as key (String key SCHEMA) by default, but if _outkey_ is set then that is used instead.
+A key is required to support topic compaction and is especially useful when using a shared output topic.

 ## Deploy